Our ForexBrokers.com team spent seven months and hundreds of hours assessing 43 different forex broker accounts

 for trading FX.
 In total, over 6,000 data points were collected.
 For this review, we will compare Plus500 vs Saxo Bank.

 To start this comparison, first, we will take a look at the fees charged for trading forex.
 It's important to note this is no easy task.
 Not every broker shares their average spreads, spreads can be fixed or variable (floating), execution policies differ, and brokers can act as market makers (dealers) or act as agents for execution.
 To simplify things, we analyzed everything for you and provide a single star rating for cost.
-Saxo Bank received a rating of 4.50 stars over Plus500's 3.00 stars.
+Saxo Bank is a better option with a 4.50 star rating over Plus500's 3.00 star rating.

-Overall, Saxo Bank takes the upper hand with 5.00 stars over Plus500's 3.00 stars.
+Overall, Saxo Bank comes out on top with 5.00 stars over Plus500's 3.00 stars.
 And, when it comes to individual category awards, Saxo Bank finished with awards Best in Class - Platforms & Tools, Best in Class - Research, Best in Class - Active Trading, Best in Class - Mobile Trading and Best in Class - Investor Education in 2018, while Plus500 came up with none of these.